gulfiliz/gulfiliz.github.io/_posts/2025-08-09-dostoevsky.md

 that he should follow Thee freely, enticed and taken captive by Thee."*

 But this, the Inquisitor says, was a mistake.
-The Church — his Church, the church that burns heretics — has corrected your error.
+The Church, his Church, the church that burns heretics, has corrected your error.
 We have taken the freedom you gave and returned to humanity what they actually want: obedience, mystery, security.